-To be admitted to a master's program, all applicants must meet Graduate School requirements, as well as departmental requirements.
+To be admitted to a master's program, all applicants must meet Graduate School requirements, as well as Computer Science Program requirements.

 Graduate School Requirements

 The Graduate School requires that the applicant holds a bachelor's degree from an accredited institution or have completed all undergraduate degree requirements prior to the beginning of the classes for the term for which admission is sought.
 The applicant must have earned a grade point average (GPA) of 2.70 or better (A = 4.00)*.
 Applicants to master's degree level study may begin the admissions process when they need no more than 32 semester hours beyond the credit shown on their transcript at the time of application to complete all requirements for the bachelor's degree.